 Since November 2022, Home REIT and AHRA have been the subject of a series of allegations in the UK media regarding Home REIT's operations, triggered by a report issued by a short seller.
-Following the publication of the short seller report, a UK law firm (Harcus Parker Limited) announced that it was seeking current and former shareholders of Home REIT to potentially bring claims in connection with the allegations.
-Harcus Parker's announcement states that claims will likely be brought against Home REIT itself, its directors, and AFM UK.
+Following the publication of the short seller report, a UK law firm announced that it was seeking current and former shareholders of Home REIT to potentially bring claims in connection with the allegations.
+The announcement states that claims will likely be brought against Home REIT itself, its directors, and AFM UK.

-Notwithstanding the Harcus Parker publication, as at the date of authorizing this quarterly report, no letter before action has been received by AFM UK (as such is required under the Practice Direction on Pre-Action Protocols and Conduct contained in the United Kingdom's Ministry of Justice Civil Procedure Rules, as amended, prior to a claimant commencing litigation), no litigation has been commenced against Home REIT or AFM UK, and we do not currently have visibility on the likelihood or otherwise of litigation actually being commenced.
-Further, given the above, it is not possible at this point in time for us to reliably assess the quantum of any claims that may potentially be brought, though such quantum may potentially be material to the Company.
-If any litigation or other action is commenced against AFM UK, our current assessment is that any such claims or actions should be defended and would be unlikely to succeed.
+On October 6, 2023, a pre-action letter of claim was received by, among others, AFM UK and ARE asserting potential claims against those entities relating to the above matters (a pre-action letter of claim is required to be sent by a claimant to a potential defendant under the Practice Direction on Pre-Action Protocols and Conduct contained in the United Kingdom's Ministry of Justice Civil Procedure Rules prior to a claimant commencing litigation in the UK).
+The pre-action letter was sent by law firm acting on behalf of a group of current and former shareholders in Home REIT.
+The pre-action letter does not provide details of the quantum being claimed from any of the potential defendants (whether jointly or severally), and it is not possible at this point in time for us to reliably assess what the quantum of such claims might be, or AFM UK's and ARE's potential exposure, though it may potentially be material to the Company.
+If any litigation or other action is commenced against AFM UK and/or ARE, our current assessment is that any such claims or actions should be defended and would be unlikely to succeed.
 However, if any claims were commenced, we would anticipate that such claims may involve complex questions of law and fact and we may incur significant legal expenses in defending such litigation.
 We will continue to assess any potential litigation or regulatory risk associated with the above-mentioned matters.